ethereum/retesteth/docs/gettingStarted.md

 ## Ori Pomerantz, qbzzt1@gmail.com

 The easiest way to start running tests on Ethereum node software (a.k.a.
 Ethereum clients) is to run `retesteth` inside a Docker container.
-These directions are written using Debian Linux on Google Cloud Platform, but should work with minor changes on other versions of Linux.
+These directions are written using Debian Linux on Google Cloud Platform, but should work with minor changes on any other version of Linux running anywhere else with an Internet connection.

 1. Install Docker.
 You may need to reboot afterwards to get the latest kernel version.
 ~~~
 sudo apt install -y wget docker docker.io
 ~~~
-2. Download the Docker image:
+2. Download the retesteth docker image:
 ~~~
 wget http://retesteth.ethdevops.io/dretesteth.tar
 ~~~